Category Archives: Auctions

 Gallery:

-The auction ends on August 31st and the current highest bid is $90,000 USD.
+The auction ends on February 1st and the highest bid at the time of writing is $85,000 USD.

 Source: Bring a Trailer